-After the semi-final round, the judges will rank-order the teams based on their scores from the semi-final round(s) and select the top teams to compete in the final round.
-The point totals and ranking from the teams not selected are frozen.
+After the semi-final round, the judges will rank-order the teams based on their scores from the semi-final rounds and select the top teams to compete in the final round.
+The point totals and ranking from the teams not selected for the finals are frozen.
 For the final round, all point totals are set to zero.
-The ranking of teams selected for the finals will be determined by the points their vehicle(s) scores during the final round based only on the Performance Measures.
+The ranking of teams selected for the finals will be determined by the points their vehicle(s) scores during their run in the finals and is based only on the Performance Measures.
 Regardless of the points earned during the finals, any team that is selected to be in the finals will finish ahead of the remaining teams which were not selected.